MaiShantanuHu/Student-Database-Management-System/.github/ISSUE_TEMPLATE/feature_request.md

 Currently, I have used insert and delete query for update function.

 **Solution looking for**
-Looking for a proper update function in backend which takes student information from the frontend and stores it in the database.
+Looking for a proper update function in backend which takes student information from the frontend and stores it in the database(sqlite3).